rkazumovi/smart-grid-rl/README.md

 These have no closed-form solution, so `power_equations.py` solves them with **Newton-Raphson**: linearize around the current estimate using the Jacobian of
-$(P, Q)$ with respect to $(\delta, |V|)$, solve for the update, repeat until the mismatch converges. `notebooks/forecasting_theory.ipynb`'s sibling physics notebook derives the full Jacobian and confirms convergence on both a small hand-built system and the real 14-bus network.
+$(P, Q)$ with respect to $(\delta, |V|)$, solve for the update, repeat until the mismatch converges. `notebooks/power_flow_math.ipynb` derives the full Jacobian and confirms convergence on both a small hand-built system and the real 14-bus network.

 `src/environment/grid_env.py` wraps this solver in a `gymnasium.Env` (`GridEnv`): 4
 controllable generator buses, a battery, wind and solar injection, and a